hopin-team/module-federation-workshop/README.md

 3- We have not implemented any `host` to `remote` navigation nor the other way around.
 There is neither `onHostNavigate` nor `onNavigate` callbacks on `host/src/components/LoadNextMF.jsx`.
 How can we click on "Reception" in the navigation bar from http://localhost:3001/ and navigate to http://localhost:3001/reception?

-4- In http://localhost:3001/reception if you click on "Session 123" the navigation doesn't work.
+4- In http://localhost:3001/reception if you click on "Expo 1" the navigation doesn't work.
 Can you fix it?
 Hint, you'll need to use `useRouter` from `next/router` to [push](https://nextjs.org/docs/api-reference/next/router#routerpush) a `pathname` in `LoadNextMF.jsx`.
 Tip: pass `{ shallow: true }` when pushing a route since we only need client-side navigation.

 5- Implmenent page http://localhost:3001/expo and http://localhost:3001/expo/1.
 In this case `expo` and `expo/1` are 2 pages in 1 microfrontend, do we need to implement router listeners to navigate from `host` to `remote`?
 You can test this by clicking on "Expo 1" on the navigation should display Expo 1 and not Expo list.